Yu Zhengsheng: Political career

-Shanghai
+Shanghai (2007–2012)

 Following the 17th Party Congress, Yu became the party chief in Shanghai, replacing Xi Jinping.
 During his term as party chief, Shanghai experienced below-normal economic growth and a drastic increase in real estate prices; a large influx of migrants from outside the city migrated in search of work, creating tension with locals.
 In five urban districts of Shanghai, the population of those with outside hukou exceeded that of long-term Shanghai residents.
 In addition, the major fire of 15 November 2010 of a 28-storey high-rise apartment also led to some residents citing mismanagement on the part of Yu.
+As a result, Yu has earned a bad reputation from Shanghai residents compared to his predecessors.

-Standing Committee
+Standing Committee (2012–2017)

 Prior to the 18th Party Congress, Yu was seen as a leading candidate for the Politburo Standing Committee.
 It was customary for Shanghai party chiefs to enter the Standing Committee after the end of their terms since Jiang Zemin ascended to the Standing Committee in 1989 (the only exception was Chen Liangyu, who was ousted on corruption charges).
 It was said that Yu edged out Li Yuanchao for membership on the leadership council at the eleventh hour due to internal voting and consultations.
-Yu ranked fourth on the Standing Committee, taking on the portfolio of managing Xinjiang and Tibet affairs in addition to becoming the Chairman of the Chinese People's Political Consultative Conference, a largely ceremonial political advisory body.
+Yu ranked fourth on the Standing Committee.
+On 11 March 2013, at the first session of the 12th Chinese People's Political Consultative Conference, Yu was elected as the CPPCC chairman.
+This gave him portfolio of managing Xinjiang and Tibet affairs.

+Yu retired from Politburo Standing Committee after 19th Party Congress in October 2017 at age of 72, and stepped down as Chairman of the Chinese People's Political Consultative Conference on 14 March 2018, being succeeded by Wang Yang.